slowproj/slowdash/docs/QuickTour.md

 |2023-04-11 23:52:13|1681257133|ch03|1.733749|
 |...||||

-(In SQLite, DATETIME is TEXT.
-Here the time-zone is UTC although it is not specified explicitly.)
+(Note: In SQLite, DATETIME is stored as TEXT.
+Times are in UTC, though not explicitly specified.)

-For demonstration purpose, this table has two timestamp columns, one for (emulated) hardware data time in the UNIX time type, and the other for database writing time in the date-time type.
-An actual system might have only one of them in either types.
+For demonstration purposes, this table includes two timestamp columns: one for (emulated) hardware data time in UNIX timestamp format, and another for database writing time in datetime format.
+In a real system, you might use just one of these formats.

-Other forms of data tables also can be handled by Slow-Dash.
-See the [Data Binding section](DataBinding.html) for details.
+For information about other supported data table formats, please refer to the [Data Binding section](DataBinding.html).

 # Basic Usage

 ## Project Configuration
-Project configuration file describes which database to read, which column is for the time-stamps and which column is for the data values, etc. Each Slow-Dash project has one project configuration file, named `SlowdashProject.yaml`, located at the project directory.
+Each Slow-Dash project requires a configuration file named `SlowdashProject.yaml` in the project directory.
+This file specifies which database to read, which columns contain timestamps and data values, and other essential settings.

-### Writing a Configuration File
+### Creating the Configuration File

-Create `SlowdashProject.yaml` with the contents below:
+Create `SlowdashProject.yaml` with the following content:
 ```yaml
 slowdash_project:
   name: QuickTour